3I/ATLAS

 3I/ATLAS, also known as C/2025 N1 (ATLAS) and previously as A11pl3Z, is an interstellar comet discovered on 1 July 2025 by the Asteroid Terrestrial-impact Last Alert System (ATLAS) station.
-The comet follows an unbound, hyperbolic trajectory past the Sun.
-It will not come closer than 1.8 AU (almost twice the distance of the Sun) from Earth, so it poses no threat.
+The comet follows an unbound, hyperbolic trajectory past the Sun, and passed by Earth at 1.8 AU, posing no threat.
 The prefix "3I" designates it as the third confirmed interstellar object passing through the Solar System, after 1I/ʻOumuamua and 2I/Borisov.

 3I/ATLAS is an active comet consisting of a solid icy nucleus and a coma, which is a cloud of gas and icy dust escaping from the nucleus.
-The size of 3I/ATLAS's nucleus is uncertain because its light cannot be separated from that of the coma.
 The Sun is responsible for the comet's activity because it heats up the comet's nucleus to sublimate its ice into gas, which outgasses and lifts up dust from the comet's surface to form its coma.
-Images by the Hubble Space Telescope suggest that the diameter of 3I/ATLAS's nucleus is between 0.32 and 5.6 km, with the most likely diameter being less than 1 km.
-Observations by the James Webb Space Telescope (JWST) have shown that 3I/ATLAS is unusually rich in carbon dioxide and contains a small amount of water ice, water vapor, carbon monoxide, and carbonyl sulfide.
-Observations by the Very Large Telescope have also shown that 3I/ATLAS is emitting cyanide gas and atomic nickel vapor at concentrations similar to those seen in Solar System comets.
+Images taken by the Hubble Space Telescope and various interplanetary spacecraft suggest that the diameter of 3I/ATLAS's nucleus is less than 1 km.
+Observations by the James Webb Space Telescope (JWST) have shown that 3I/ATLAS is unusually rich in carbon dioxide, and contains a small amount of water ice, water vapor, carbon monoxide, carbonyl sulfide, and methane.
+Observations by the Very Large Telescope have also shown that 3I/ATLAS is emitting cyanide gas and atomic nickel vapor, at concentrations similar to those seen in Solar System comets.

-The comet came to solar conjunction on 21 October 2025 and it came closest to the Sun on 29 October 2025, at a distance of 1.36 AU from the Sun, which is between the orbits of Earth and Mars.
-The comet appears to have originated from either the Milky Way's thin disk or thick disk; if 3I/ATLAS originated from the thick disk, the comet could be at least 7 billion years old –older than the Solar System itself.
+The comet came to solar conjunction on 21 October 2025, and it came closest to the Sun on 29 October 2025, at a distance of 1.36 AU from the Sun, which is between the orbits of Earth and Mars.
+The comet appears to have originated from either the Milky Way's thin disk, or thick disk; if 3I/ATLAS originated from the thick disk, the comet could be at least 7 billion years oldolder than the Solar System.